 John M. DePietro, RN, MSN, NP-C, is Administrative Director of St. Francis Hospital's VAD Program.
 He graduated from Molloy College 1995 with a BNS degree, then earned his graduate degree as MSN NP from Stony Brook University 2005.
 John started at SFH 1995 as nursing assistant, became an RN in 1996.
 He has extensive experience in the Hospital's medical surgical telemetry unit and RICU, then worked as CNS for CCU and KI.
 In 2007, he became a critical care MLP.
 John was appointed Director of the VAD program in January of 2018.

-Jessica Mennella, RN, MSN, NP, is VAD Program Coordinator.
-She earned her BSN degree from Adelphi in 2005, then earned her graduate degree as a MSN NP from Molly college in 2015.
-Jessica worked at SFH as a medical surgical RN 2009-2016, then as NP at Advantage Care Physicians 2016 – 2018.
+Jessica Mennella, RN, MSN, NP, earned her BSN degree from Adelphi in 2005, then earned her graduate degree as a MSN NP from Molly college in 2015.
+Jessica worked at SFH as a medical surgical RN 2009-2016, then as NP at Advantage Care Physicians 2016 - 2018.

 Karen Freeman, NP, has been a Nurse Practitioner with St. Francis Hospital's Center for Advanced Cardiac Therapeutics since 2015 and a nurse at St. Francis for 12 years.
 She's a certified nurse in critical care, adult-geriatric, and heart failure, and has spent a number of years working in variety of units, including Medical Surgical, Step Down, and Critical Care.
 Before earning her Master's in Nursing from Hunter College in 2015, she was a graduate of both Adelphi University and the University of Connecticut.

-Danielle Cincinelli, ANP-C has been a Nurse Practitioner in cardiology at St. Francis since 2008, and has recently joined the Center for Advanced Cardiac Therapeutics team.
+Danielle Cincinelli, ANP-C has been a Nurse Practitioner in cardiology at St. Francis since 2008.
 She graduated from Binghamton University in 2001 with her BS in Nursing and began working as an RN at St. Francis at that time.
 In 2007, she earned her MS in Adult Health Nursing from Stony Brook University.
 She is nationally certified by the American Association of Nurse Practitioners.